Ishaan-vohra/Ishaan-vohra.github.io/_pages/about.md

       * Implemented electromagnetic quasielastic (QE) scattering models in the GENIE Event Generator based on response functions derived from quantum Monte Carlo methods which solve the many-body nuclear problem in the short-time approximation (STA).
 Performed comparisons between novel cross section implementation in the GENIE Event Generator and world QE inclusive scattering data.
 Mentored by Dr. Joshua Barrow and Dr. Steven Gardiner.
     * Deep Underground Neutrino Experiment (DUNE) Collaborator
       *Jun 2023 - Sep 2023*
-      * Designed neutrino flux optimization simulations in Geant4 for the position of a modern modular bubble chamber (MMBC) as a member of the Ramson Group, serving the overall goal of decreasing the neutrino cross section uncertainties for the Deep Underground Neutrino Experiment (DUNE).
+      * Designed and performed neutrino flux optimization simulations in Geant4 for the position of a modern modular bubble chamber (MMBC) as a member of the Ramson Group, serving the overall goal of decreasing the neutrino cross section uncertainties for the Deep Underground Neutrino Experiment (DUNE).
 Mentored by Dr. Bryan Ramson.

 * **Founder and Team Lead, Winning Beamline Competition Team @ CERN**
   *Nov 2021 - Apr 2024 &middot; Geneva, Switzerland*